How Much Does a Mass Airflow Sensor Repair Cost?

 Labor cost:

-R&R (remove and replace) is quick on most cars, so MAF sensor labor cost is usually modest: book time is usually between 0.3 and 0.6 hours because it’s often two screws and one connector in an easy-to-reach spot.
+MAF sensor labor cost is usually modest: book time is usually between 20 and 35 minutes because it’s often two screws and one connector in an easy-to-reach spot.
 Diagnostics can take time, however: plan for between 0.5 and 1.0 hour of diagnostic time.
 At typical shop rates, that puts labor around $40 to $100 for R&R plus $50 to $180 for diagnostics.

 Location: